7GigaCloud designed by Face15 May,2012

-7GigaCloud is a Saudi Arabian IT consultation firm founded in 2011 by Ahmed Al-Okaili that advises companies on the utilisation of technology and delivers staffing support to both local and global business.
+7GigaCloud is a Saudi Arabian IT consultancy founded in 2011 by Ahmed Al-Okaili that advises companies on the utilisation of technology and delivers staffing support to both local and global business.
 7GigaCloud’s visual identity, designed by supermodernist design agency Face, juxtaposes a bold but simple logo-type with fine line detail confidently executed as a silver block foil and UV varnish treatment across the stationery and collateral.

 “7GigaCloud contacted Face to design a stylish, international-looking identity and we created a very basic and very aesthetic concept: 7 lines to symbolise not only the brand but the 7 billion people across the planet covered by their expertise.”